WANdisco/wandisco-documentation-ldm/docs/connect-metastores.md

 ### Add source agent

 LiveData Migrator will attempt to auto-discover and create an agent for your source environment.
-Select your LiveData Migrator instance from the Storage panel and check whether an existing agent is listed.
+Select your LiveData Migrator instance from the filesystem panel and check whether an existing agent is listed.

-If Kerberos is enabled on your cluster and HDFS is configured as your source storage, select to configure the existing agent and provide the Kerberos credentials.
+If Kerberos is enabled on your cluster and HDFS is configured as your source filesystem, select to configure the existing agent and provide the Kerberos credentials.

 Alternatively, add a new agent.
 The source agent can be any of the following distributions: